-We say ‘I’ve had enough’ when we’ve reached a tipping point.
+It’s what we say when we’ve reached a tipping point.
 When we’re no longer prepared to allow a bad situation to persist.
-When more of the same is simply not an option any more.
+When more of the same is simply not an option anymore.
 When we know it’s time for action.

-‘I’ve had enough’ is also the precursor of all meaningful, lasting improvement.
-It’s what every business owner who turned their fortunes around said, just before they shifted gears and did what was required.
+“I’ve had enough” is also the precursor of all meaningful, lasting improvement.
+It’s what every business owner who turned their fortunes around said, just before they changed gears and did what was required.

 I was prompted to write this, when I noticed that three of my clients from last year used those words, somewhere in their initial email to me.
 One even used it in the subject line.
 “Jim, I’ve had enough”.

 Interestingly, in each of those three examples, it was a different issue that motivated them to take action.

 - One said they’d had enough of the famine and feast cycle.

 - Another said they’d had enough of making a living and wanted to make a fortune.